Quantization Tools

 That QuantizedModule

 generates the Concrete-Numpy function that is compiled to FHE.
 The compilation will succeed if the intermediate values conform to the 16-bits precision limit of the Concrete stack.
-See for details.
+See the compilation section for details.